Haivision/srt-prometheus-exporter/document/tutorial.md

 - Install [Debian package](https://packages.debian.org/search?keywords=prometheus)

 - Snap pacakge

   ```bash
   sudo snap install prometheus
   ```

-  Default configuration file would be found at `/var/snap/prometheus/53/prometheus.yml`. please, edit the configuration file, so that Prometheus can find the correct url to scrape.
+  Default configuration file would be found at `/var/snap/prometheus/<numbers>/prometheus.yml`. please, edit the configuration file, so that Prometheus can find the correct url to scrape.
+  If we want to change the command line option for Prometheus, `/var/snap/prometheus/<numbers>/daemon_arguments` needs to be modified accordingly, and then restart the prometheus snap package.

 ## Sample